-- The Thai subsidiary manufactured household appliances that were purchased by the Australian parent taxpayer for wholesale distribution.
+- The Thai subsidiary manufactured household appliances that were purchased by the Australian parent company for wholesale distribution.
 The value of these purchases was \$50,000. - The Singapore subsidiary manufactured electrical components for distribution in Australia and South-East Asia.
 During the year, the Australian parent company purchased finished components for re-sale and also carried out product design projects on behalf of this subsidiary.
-The value of the products purchased was \$900,000, and the value of the design work carried out by the Australian company was \$40,000. - Dealings the Australian parent company had with the Indonesian subsidiary consisted only of a loan to that subsidiary and the receipt of interest on the loan.
+The value of the products purchased was \$900,000, and the value of the design work carried out by the Australian parent company was \$40,000. - Dealings the Australian parent company had with the Indonesian subsidiary consisted only of a loan to that subsidiary and the receipt of interest on the loan.
 The value of the loan was \$250,000 and \$25,000 interest was received.
 The loan was to enable the Indonesian subsidiary to undertake market research in Indonesia.

-Select the code for your underlying international businesses as follows:
+Select the code for the Australian parent company's underlying international businesses as follows:

-- Thailand (location code THA): household appliance wholesaling-that is, purchase of finished goods from its subsidiary for wholesale distribution-industry code 47310 - Singapore (location code SGP): product design services-industry code 78230, and - purchase of finished goods from its subsidiary for resale-industry code 47310 - Indonesia (location code IDN): in this instance the business activity giving rise to, or underlying, the loan was market research and the most appropriate industry code is 'market research service-industry code 78530'.
+- Thailand (location code THA): household appliance wholesaling that is, purchase of finished goods from its subsidiary for wholesale distribution industry code 34940 - Singapore (location code SGP): - product design services industry code 69230, and - purchase of finished goods from its subsidiary for resale - industry code 34940 - Indonesia (location code IDN): in this instance the business activity giving rise to, or underlying, the loan was market research and the most appropriate industry code is 'market research service industry code 69500.